omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-4-empty - a script that creates an empty file called hello.

 5-5-execute - a script that adds execute permission to the owner of the file hello.

+6-6-multiple_permissions - a script that adds execute permission to the owner and group owner, and read permissions to other users, to the file hello.